 - Prepare for a C-section.
 If you're disappointed that you won't be able to have a vaginal birth, remind yourself that your baby's health and your health are more important than the method of delivery.

 - Prepare for a hysterectomy.
 After the hysterectomy, you'll no longer have periods or be able to get pregnant.
 This might lead to a deep sense of loss.
-Consult your health care provider about what to expect during your recovery.
-If you need help coping with feelings of grief or depression, consult a mental health provider.
+Ask your health care provider about what to expect during your recovery.
+If you need help coping with feelings of grief or depression, talk with a mental health provider.